-In this final part of a three part series on the curved shoe bench we handle finishing cuts, veneer work and completion.
+In the last part of this project we handle finishing cuts, veneer work and completion.